 The History of the Cornish Pasty

 You say the word pasty to sound like the ‘a’ in past not paste.
 The word comes from an old English word that means made from pastry.
-The Cornish pasty started off as a convenience food for working men to take for lunch similar to the Bunny Chow in South Africa.
+The Cornish pasty started off as a convenience food for working men to take for lunch.
 Men working in the tin mines or the clay pits needed an easy but filling meal they could take to work.

 Wrapped in paper or cloth, the pasty was a self-contained hearty meal complete with vegetables, meat and carbohydrates.
 These men worked long shifts underground.
 If the pasty was baked in the morning, thanks to the pastry crust, the filling inside could be kept warm for up to 10 hours.

 As we discovered in our tour of the salt mines in Salzburg, getting down to the mines was quite the task and so going back above ground to get lunch would have been a serious waste of time and effort.
 Keep in mind also that miners were paid for the amount of ground they had broken.
 Dilly-dallying for lunch would seriously cut into their take-home pay.

 In the 18th century, Cornish miners would have produced half the world’s tin supply.
 The work would have been long and gruelling but better paid than any other work they could have gotten at the time.
 It is said that 19 out of 20 of Cornwall’s men under 25 would have worked in a mine during the peak of the mining boom.
 After their shift at the mine (or clay pit) ended, the men would have gone to do a second shift as farm labourers.

 There is probably a pasty filling that will suit everyone in the family.